How to turn off VPN on computer safely (Windows, macOS, Linux)

-VPNs play a critical role in protecting your privacy, securing your internet connection, and allowing access to geo-restricted content.
+VPNs play a critical role in protecting your confidentiality, securing your internet connection, and allowing access to geo-restricted content.

 Not long ago, I encountered this exact issue.
 During a high-stakes client Zoom meeting, I noticed my VPN was throttling my video quality and introducing lag.
 At first, I hesitated to turn it off, fearing exposure.
 But once I followed the correct method for safely disconnecting, the meeting proceeded smoothly, and the connection stabilized instantly.